MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-teams-groups-sites.md

 ## Classic Azure AD group classification

-Microsoft 365 no longer supports the old classifications for new Office 365 groups and SharePoint sites when you enable this preview.
+Microsoft 365 no longer supports the old classifications for new Microsoft 365 groups and SharePoint sites when you enable this preview.
 However, existing groups and sites still display the old classification values unless you convert them to use sensitivity labels.

 As an example of how you might have used the old group classification for SharePoint, see [SharePoint "modern" sites classification](https://docs.microsoft.com/sharepoint/dev/solution-guidance/modern-experience-site-classification).